 - Your child must have had its residence in Denmark before the abduction

 - Generally, the expenses involved must cover legal actions that are necessary to have your child returned

 - The expenses must not be covered by a legal aid scheme or free legal aid in the country to which the child has been abducted, or by legal expenses insurance.
 You must submit documentation of the above.

 Legal aid is independent of your income.

-The Ministry of Social Affairs and the Interior determines whether you will be granted legal aid, as well as the amount of such aid.
+The Ministry of Social Affairs and Senior Citizens determines whether you will be granted legal aid, as well as the amount of such aid.